The True Story of Pocahontas: The Other Side of History: Reception

 Reviews of the book have been overall positive.
 Writing for Native Peoples Magazine, Debra Utacia Krol argues that "recollection of Pocahontas' real-life experiences should be required reading for all students of American history.
 Recognizing how the book departs from both American myth surrounding the figure of Pocahontas, as well as other historical interpretations, Lisa Heuvel recognizes that a "postmodern message resonates from The True Story of Pocahontas: There are many sides to history, and some contest much of the colonial Virginia saga schoolchildren have grown up with.
 This narrative exemplifies how specific alternative histories reside in different cultures and can produce much different portraits of historical figures."
-A more negative review, written by J. Frederick Fausz for the Virginia Magazine of History & Biography questions the credibility of the account.
+A more negative review, written by J. Frederick Fausz for the Virginia Magazine of History and Biography questions the credibility of the account.
 "This book," asserts Fausz, "had the potential to resolve conundrums in the history of early (or late) Virginia, but obviously the Mattaponis cannot supply the most crucial new details about Don Luis, the identity of Pocahontas's rapist, or even the name of her first son."